 The Office for National Statistics (ONS) publishes weekly statistical bulletins and references tables, including results for England, Wales, Scotland and Northern Ireland on its website.
-Further detail for Northern Ireland is available in the ONS data tables.
+Further detail for Northern Ireland is available in the ONS Coronavirus (COVID-19) Infection Survey datasets.